Last updated: September 21, 2022

 Mapping dimensions is only required if you need to map actuals using a budget dimension that isn't already mapped to a dimension in Intacct.
 You will be prompted to map dimensions if:

-You've selected to import P&L actuals.
+You've selected to import P&L or statistical actuals.

 The accounts in which the dimension is selected for mapping are active and have actuals for the selected time period for import.